Updated March 2021!

 When you cut the cord with cable and you are looking for alternative media sources, both paid and free Kodi add-ons and IPTV services, which offer virtually limitless entertainment, seem tempting.

-But these services very often fail to live up to their promise, and so are not always worth the risk.
+But these services very often fail to live up to their promise, and so, they are not always worth the risk.

 You will no doubt have seen marketing headlines like: